huaminghuangtw/Dear-Today-Me/README.md

 ## Tools

-The following tools provide different ways to integrate the letter into your daily routine, whether you're _commuting_, _working out_, or _taking a moment to reflect_.
+I built the following tools to provide different ways for integrating the letter into your daily routine, whether you're _commuting_, _working out_, or _taking a moment to reflect_.

 ### 1. Apple Shortcut